Top Twenty Reasons to support the Constitutional Amendment

 In addition, the constitutional amendment will permit the General Assembly, if it decides it is good public policy, to enact property tax deductions and credits for most personal property including manufacturing equipment, construction equipment, and farm equipment.

-10. Property tax revenue shortfalls resulting from property tax caps cannot be shifted to taxpayer classes that have not reached their cap level.
+10. Property tax revenue shortfalls resulting from property tax caps cannot be shifted to taxpayer classes that have not reached their cap limit.

 When the caps are reached by one or more classes of property taxpayers in a local taxing unit, the taxing unit experiences a property tax levy shortfall.
 The property tax revenue shortfall generated by the property tax caps cannot be shifted to other taxpayer classes that have not reached their cap threshold.
 The property tax increase of a taxpayer who has not reached its cap threshold is limited by the 6-year rolling average growth in non-farm income.

-11. Information is available to predict the effects of property tax caps.
+11. Reliable information is available to predict the effects of property tax caps.

 The state's non-partisan Legislative Services Agency has issued the following reports that detail the effects of the 2008 property tax relief bill (including the 1% - 2% - 3% property tax caps) on all taxpayer classes and taxing units: